What is the definition of political resources?

-The definition and measurement of political inequality, in some formulations of the concept, requires a definition of political resources.
+The definition and measurement of political inequality requires a definition of political resources.
 Let’s start with a definition of political inequality.
 Political inequality is structured differences in political influence over government decisions, and the outcomes of those decisions.

 - In the study of political inequality, political resources are viewed as a dimension of social stratification, including the ability to influence both governance processes and public policy.

 - Like economic goods and services, political resources are scarce, valued, and fought for.

 Are political resources different from power resources?

 Let’s be a bit simple at first and say there are two perspectives from Frances Fox Piven and Richard Cloward (2005).
 Click here for a more in-depth discussion of Piven and Cloward (2005).